Bio

 University of Washington, PhD Zoology

-As of 2015, I provide an annual Northern Cheyenne Tribal Scholarship.
+As of 2015, I provide an annual Northern Cheyenne Tribal Scholarship to honor my late mother and give back to the community.
 Go to Sharon Farr Welch Northern Cheyenne Tribal Scholarship.
 Must be an enrolled college student and enrolled member of the Northern Cheyenne Tribe.